-- 1. Hook the indoor unit onto the upper portion of the installation plate (Figure 14). - 2.
-Engage the hooks at the top of the indoor unit with the upper edge of the installation plate. - Ensure that the hooks are properly seated on the installation plate by moving it left and right. - 3.
-Move the bottom of indoor unit towards the installation plate to anchor to wall (Figure 145). - It helps to press the lower left and right sides of the unit against the installation plate until the hooks engage into their slots. - You will hear a clicking sound as the bottom attaches to the installation plate successfully. - Finish by inserting and tightening two type "C" screws into the bottom of the installation plate (Figure 16). - Pay attention to the positioning of the piping through any wall as shown in the figure, as you insert the screws to the indoor unit.
+- 1. Hook the indoor unit onto the upper portion of the installation plate [(1) Figure 12]. - 2.
+Engage the hooks at the top of the indoor unit with the upper edge of the installation plate.
+Ensure that the hooks are properly seated on the installation plate by moving it left and right. - Unlock the Drain Hose Holder (L-bracket) from the chassis and anchor it between the chassis and the installation plate.
+Correct anchoring should separate the bottom of the inside unit from the wall (Figure 13). - 4.
+Move the bottom of indoor unit towards the installation plate to anchor to wall [(2) Figure 12].
+It helps to press the lower left and right sides of the unit against the installation plate until the hooks engage into their slots.
+You will hear a clicking sound as the bottom successfully attaches to the installation plate. - 5.
+Finish by inserting and tightening two type "C" screws into the bottom of the installation plate (Figure 14). - Pay attention to the positioning of the piping through any wall as shown in the figure, as you insert the screws to the indoor unit.